vincepr/c_compiler/README.md

 Just clone the repo, cd into it and if on linux (with gcc installed) you can just use my makefile:
 - building the binary: `make build`
 - for the repl: `make run`
-- build the binary and run the test.lox file `make test`
+- build the binary and run the test.lox file `make start`
+- run the unit-testing suite: `make test`
 - building for the web-browser: `build web` (this needs emcc from emscripten installed to compile c to a `.wasm` file).
+Afterwards just host the `./build_wasm` folder with something like life-server.

 ## The Lox Language
 For the Lox Language itself you can refer to the book: https://craftinginterpreters.com/the-lox-language.html